resurfemg-org/ReSurfEMG-dashboard/README.md

 ## Building executable file

+!
+WARNING The executable is work-in-progress, and might not work as expected !
 To ease the distribution and the use of the ReSurfEMG Dashboard, it is possible to build an executable file, through the following steps:

 - Activate the virtual environment